oncodash/ontoweaver/README.md

 ### Keywords Synonyms

-Because several communities gathered around semantic knowledge graph, several terms can be used (more or less) interchangeably.
+Because several communities gathered around semantic knowledge graphs, several terms can be used (more or less) interchangeably.

-OntoWeaver thus allows to use your favorite vocabulary to write down the mapping configurations.
+OntoWeaver thus allows you to use your favorite vocabulary to write down the mapping configurations.

 Here is the list of available synonyms: